 Today, the ruins are classified by the National Trust of Australia (NSW) and guided tours can be booked through the Port Macquarie Information Centre.
 Access to the site is by guided tour only.
 If you have an interest in Australian history, you definitely shouldn’t miss the chance to take a guided tour of this fascinating site, which is suitable for visitors of all ages.

-This listing was updated on 15/10/2016 by NPWS.
+This listing was updated on 01/07/2020 by NSW National Parks & Wildlife Service - Main Account.
 Port Macquarie-Hastings Council accepts no liability for inaccuracies or errors in the above listing.